Lenzerheide

 At the end of 2013 the Lenzerheide ski resort was linked with Arosa by cable-car, creating the new ski resort of Arosa Lenzerheide.
 Since then transport passes are available to both resorts.

 A two-day hike connects Lenzerheide with two more resorts in Graubünden in different Valleys, which are Arosa (can be reached in one day) and Davos (a two-day hike).

 Historical note

 On 31 July 1954, Antoinette, Crown Princess of Bavaria, wife of Rupprecht, Crown Prince of Bavaria, died in Lenzerheide.

 Lenzerheide was also the location where philosopher Friedrich Nietzsche wrote his famous posthumous fragment about Nihilism.

 Sports

 Lenzerheide has hosted several stages of the Tour de Ski, a cross-country skiing stage event.

-It was host to the 2018 UCI Mountain Bike World Championships, and is a stop in the 2019 UCI MTB World Cup tour.
+It was host to the 2018 UCI Mountain Bike World Championships, and was a stop in the 2019 UCI MTB World Cup tour.
+Lenzerheide hosted the 2025 Biathlon World Championships.